 See a timeline of our bank's growth over the years.

 Ownership and Growth

 Thomas “Buck” Snortland, one of the founders of State Bank of Fargo, was instrumental in helping set the tone for the company’s employee- and customer-friendly culture.
 Snortland family members have remained major shareholders ever since.
 Buck’s son, Thomas “Mickey” Snortland, was a dedicated board member for four decades and helped create the bank’s “bottom line” statement: “Happy Employees!
 Happy Customers!”
 His wife, Julie, was named to the holding company board of directors following Mickey’s passing in early 2013.
 Mickey’s sister Laura Snortland Fairfield is also a major shareholder and a longtime holding company board member.

-Richard Solberg joined Bell State Bank & Trust as its president in 1982 and remains the company's chairman.
+Richard Solberg joined Bell Bank as its president in 1982 and remains the company's chairman.
 In partnership with the Snortland family as a major shareholder with his son, Michael, he has helped guide the bank through tremendous growth, while maintaining a people-focused culture.
 Michael Solberg has served as Bell's president since 2009 and was named CEO in 2015.
 He was the driving force behind creation of the bank's Pay It Forward program, which has empowered employees and others to give millions to those in need.